oceanprotocol-archive/readthedocs/markdowns/provider/ocean_provider/user_nonce.md

 def increment_nonce(address)
 ```

-Increatements the value of `nonce`
+Increments the value of `nonce` in the database
 :param: address